Staff Profile

 In addition, I lead Geography's subject strand of the PARTNERS Assessed Summer School for widening participation students.

-From 2017-2021 I was Director of Excellence in Learning and Teaching (DELT) for the School of GPS.
+- From 2016-2021 I was Director of Education for the School of GPS.
 As member of the Schools' Executive Board I supported the Head of School and provided academic leadership on all matters related to teaching, learning and the student experience.

 I am committed to supporting the teaching and scholarship of other educators.
-From 2016-2021 I mentored new staff through Newcastle University's Certificate in Advanced Studies in Academic Practice (CASAP) and observed their teaching.
-I also mentored staff who were in the process of applying for Associate Fellowship or Fellowship of Advance HE (formally the HEA).
+From 2016-2021 I mentored new staff through Newcastle University's Educational Practice Scheme (NEPS) and observed their teaching.
+I also mentored staff who were in the process of applying for Fellowship or Senior Fellowship of Advance HE (formally the HEA).
 In addition, I was a founder member of the HASS Faculty's Pedagogies of Scholarship and Teaching (PoST) Group.
-Funded by the Faculty, the group's aim is to improve the quality and quantity of teaching-related publications produced by the Faculty's teaching-focused staff.
+Funded by the HASS Faculty, the group's aim is to improve the quality and quantity of teaching-related publications produced by the Faculty's teaching-focused staff.
+From 2016-2022 I delivered the Royal Geographical Society's annual New to Teaching workshops, and in 2021 I co-authored the Royal Geographical Society's guide to support those new to teaching geography in higher education.

 I specialise in two (completely unrelated) things.